ASTex-ICube/semiproctex/README.md

  - [ ] Our database of semi-procedural texture synthesis parameter files used for the supplementals will be available here soon...

+ ### Important

+ One or more textures bundled with this project have been created with images from [Textures.com](https://www.textures.com/).
+These images may not be redistributed by default.
+Please visit [www.textures.com](www.textures.com) for more information.

+ Our BDD of binary structure exemplars have been manually segmented using filters from Photoshop (usually basic filters: curves, threshold, bilateral filter, etc...), then finished manually.
+Before we use the same process for each textures, our first textures have been processed non-uniformly.

+ Method: most of the times, we downloaded textures from textures.com at 1024x1024 resolution, then crop a 512x512 part of it.
+The goal of our results and comparisons was to synthesize 1024x1024 images that look like the original exemplars (before cropping).
+But all original images have been segmented entirely, not only the crop.
+So, we are going to add a file indicating the web address of textures with the crop position so that people can download input exemplar and reproduce our results.
+But this is a time consuming task, so it will be done step by step !

 <!--
 ### Prerequisites